jaypeng2015/aws-this-week/README.md

 [![devDependency Status](https://david-dm.org/jaypeng2015/aws-this-week/dev-status.svg)](https://david-dm.org/jaypeng2015/aws-this-week?type=dev)

 A cron lambda function which gets the link of the latest AWS This Week youtube video and send it to a slack webhook.
-By default it runs on 00:00 every Monday UTC time.
+By default it runs at 00:00 (UTC) every Monday.

 ## Getting Started